 (b) Pro se appearance by a represented party.
-A party to an action before this Court who is represented by counsel, and where counsel has made a filing or an appearance before this Court, may not file any pro se documents with the Court or make an oral argument before the Court, unless specifically permitted to do so by order.
+A party to an action before this Court who is represented by counsel, and where counsel has made a filing or an appearance before this Court, may not file any pro se documents in that action with the Court or make an oral argument in that action before the Court, unless specifically permitted to do so by order.